Brownfields Multipurpose Grants

 - Limited liability partnerships in which all general partners are 501(c)(3) nonprofit organizations or limited liability corporations whose sole members are 501(c)(3) nonprofit organizations

 Entities applying for a fiscal year (FY) 2021 Brownfields Assessment Grant or Cleanup Grant may not apply for a FY 2021 Multipurpose Grant.
 Grantees that received a FY 2019 Multipurpose Grant are not eligible for FY 2021 Multipurpose Grant funding.

 Specific eligibility requirements are listed in the application instructions.

 Award ceiling: $800,000

 Project period: Up to 5 years

 Estimated total program funding: $8,000,000

-Grant recipients are required to provide a cost share calculated at 20% of the total federal cleanup funds awarded.
-The cost share may be in the form of of money, labor, material, or services from a non-federal source.
+Grant recipients are required to provide a $40,000 cost share, which may be in the form of of money, labor, material, or services from a non-federal source.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.